AdamKyle/flare/resources/info/tips/section-1.md

 attack type or experiment with different attack types.
 For example, Casters - such as Heretics, want to use Cast attack (second button from the left), Prophets might one of the Attack and Cast or Cast and Attack buttons while Fights and other classes might just use Attack.
 Again feel free to experiment.

-There is also a [setting](/information/settings) that you can turn on, once you are more comfortable to disable the popovers for the attack buttons.
+There is also a [setting](/information/settings) that you can turn on, once you are more comfortable, to disable the popovers for the attack buttons.

 **But for now** Just click attack.
 Just do it.
 Don't ask questions, click the red button child! click it!!!!